Skip to main content

 Flija (Layered Pancake)

-Traditional layered pancake from northern Albania and Kosovo.
-Thin batter layers cooked one at a time, brushed with cream between each layer, creating cake-like structure.
-Cooked over open fire with coals placed on top for even heat.
-Time-consuming preparation makes it special occasion food.
-Served in wedges, can be savory or sweet.
-Symbol of Albanian hospitality and patience.
+A layered pancake from northern Albania and Kosovo.
+Thin layers of batter are cooked one at a time and brushed with cream in between, so the whole thing builds up into something cake-like.
+It's done over an open fire with coals set on top for even heat.
+Because it takes so long, it's reserved for special occasions.
+It's cut into wedges and can go savory or sweet.
+For Albanians it stands for both hospitality and patience.

 Lakror (Savory Pie)